flenniken/statictea/docs/messages.md

-    "The start position is less than 0.", ## wStartPosTooSmall "Dictionaries require an even number of list items.", ## wDictRequiresEven "The dictionary keys must be strings.", ## wDictStringKey "Two dashes must be followed by an option name.", ## wClmBareTwoDashes "The option \'--$1\' is not supported.", ## wClmInvalidOption "The option \'$1\' needs a parameter.", ## wClmMissingRequiredParameter "One dash must be followed by a short option name.", ## wClmBareOneDash "The option \'--$1\' is not supported.", ## wClmInvalidShortOption "The option \'-$1\' needs a parameter, use it by itself.", ## wClmShortParamInList "Duplicate short option name: \'-$1\'.", ## wClmDupShortOption "Duplicate long option name: \'-$1\'.", ## wClmDupLongOption "Use the short name \'_\' with a bare parameter.", ## wClmBareShortName "Use an alphanumeric ascii character for a short option name.", ## wClmAlphaNumericShort "Missing bare parameter(s).", ## wClmMissingBareParameter
+    "The start position is less than 0.", ## wStartPosTooSmall "Dictionaries require an even number of list items.", ## wDictRequiresEven "The dictionary keys must be strings.", ## wDictStringKey "Two dashes must be followed by an option name.", "The option \'--$1\' is not supported.",
-    "A parameter is missing a leading switch.", ## wClmTooManyBareParameters "No template filename specified."]
+    "The option \'$1\' requires a parameter.",
+    "One dash must be followed by a short option name.", "The short option \'-$1\' is not supported.",
+    "The option \'-$1\' needs a parameter; use it by itself.", "Duplicate short option: \'-$1\'.", "Duplicate long option: \'--$1\'.", "Use the short name \'_\' instead of \'$1\' with a bare parameter.", "Use an alphanumeric ascii character for a short option name instead of \'$1\'.", "Missing \'$1\' parameter.", "Extra bare parameter.",
+    "Already have one \'$1\' parameter."]
 ```